TCotton/dateFromUUIDv7/README.md

 A UUID v7 creation NPM library is [uuidv7](https://www.npmjs.com/package/uuidv7) by [LiosK](https://github.com/LiosK).

 Using the `dateFromUUIDv7` function, you can extract the timestamp from the UUIDv7.
-It will error if UUID versions under 7 are used, with clear error messages.
+It will return `undefined` if the UUID is not a valid UUIDv7.
 The `uuidVersionValidation` function will return the UUID version number, from 1 to 7.

 ## Usage